jaroslawr/notes/unix/cli/du.md

 # du

+Shows how much disk space directories and files occupy.
 Stands for "disk usage".

 ## Examples

-* Show total size of each argument

-  `du -s`

-* Show human readable units rather than raw byte count

-  `du -h`

 * Subdirectories and files in the current directory, from largest to smallest

-  `du -hs | sort -hr`
+  `du -hs * | sort -hr`

+## Options

+* `-s` show total size of each argument
+* `-h` human readable units instead of raw bytes